socialsensor/community-evolution-analysis/README.md

     java -jar retriever.jar --mentionet testnet.txt --keywords keywords.txt -file rawmetadata.json

 The crawler returns a _testnet.txt.0_ file which should be renamed to _increasing\_number.txt_ as well as have all the +0000 from the timestamps removed in order to perform the analysis using the matlab files.
+The txt files should then be added in the _../data/_ folder
 ##Evolution analysis (Matlab)##
 Any new data to be analysed should be placed in the _../data/_ folder replacing the _1.txt_ file.
 The matlab code consists of 7 files which can either work as standalone scripts, or as functions of the _main.m_ script.